cloudmailin/docs.cloudmailin.com/content/outbound/sending_email_via_json_api.md

 # CloudMailin Send Email Message API

-In order to send an email via API you can create a POST request to the Email Message endpoint:
+To send an email via the API, create a POST request to the Email Message endpoint:

 `POST`: `https://api.cloudmailin.com/api/v0.1/{SMTP_USERNAME}/messages`.

-Sending email via HTTP POST can be done via one of two methods:
+There are several ways to send email:

-* If a [client library] is available for your Programming Language / Framework you can use a client library; Alternatively;
+* Use a [client library] if one is available for your language or framework
+* Make an HTTP POST with a [JSON message](#json-message) — CloudMailin will construct the email for you
-* you can make an HTTP POST to our API manually to send the email
+* Make an HTTP POST with a [raw RFC822 message](#raw-message) — useful if you're building the email yourself or migrating from another provider

 ## Client Libraries